israelcollado/hello-world/README.md

 test repository created to learn about Github

 Hello!
-This are changes to test commits.
+These are changes to test commits.